SAP-samples/teched2025-AD161/exercises/ex1/README.md

 After completing these steps you will have an API package for the new service `sap.capire.flights.data`.

-In [Exercise 2](../ex2/README.md) we will create the _xtravels_ app, which calls the API service `sap.capire.flights.data` of _xflights_ to get flights data.
-In order to do that, _xtravels_ needs a definition of the API.
+In [Exercise 2](../ex2/README.md) we will create the xtravels app, which calls the API service `sap.capire.flights.data` of xflights to get flights data.
+In order to do that, xtravels needs a definition of the API.

-We now export the new service as an "API package" that can be seemlessly integrated in other apps.
+We now export the API service `sap.capire.flights.data` as an "API package" that can be seemlessly integrated in other apps.
-This package contains everything that is needed in a consuming app, and it also contains some test data.
+This package contains everything that is needed in a consuming app, including some test data.

 1. In the terminal, stop `cds watch` via `Ctrl+C`.